 land clearing.jpg

-A crew of five men with a bucket loader spent a week removing rocks, roots and stumps from the 4 acre field.
+A crew of five with a bucket loader spent a week removing rocks, roots and stumps from the field.
 A box scrapper leveled the ground in preparation for planting a cover crop.

 The first shoots push through the soil.
 Irrigation lines are in place in anticipation of summer heat.